aws/aws-cdk-rfcs/text/0308-cli-advisories.md

 * Implementing a new internal REST service to manage the advisories.
 Overly complex for this use case.
 * Authoring the content directly on the GitHub issue.
-There is no good way to implement an approval workflow that includes a human verification step.
+Hard to enfore constraints on the content.

 On the distribution side:

-* Assuming the advisories were stored in an S3 file (in case of the REST service), we would use CloudFront to distribute them.
+* Serving the file directly form GitHub.
 * Using the GitHub API to query for special issues that are considered advisories (in case of using GitHub issues as the source of truth).

 ### What is the high-level project plan?

+1. Implement and deploy the infastructure necessary for distribution (S3 + CloudFront).
 1. Implement the GitHub actions of validation and issue sync-up and issue protection.
 2. Add the construct library version to the cloud assembly metadata.